Armillaria ostoyae: Diagnosis

 Dead and diseased trees usually occur in disease centers, which appear as openings in the canopy.
 GPS tracking can aid in the monitoring of these areas.
-However, sometimes distinct centers will be absent and diseased trees are scattered throughout the stand.
+However, sometimes distinct centers will be absent and diseased trees are scattered throughout a stand.

 Treatment

 Armillaria can remain viable in stumps for 50 years.
 Chemical treatments do not eradicate the fungus entirely, and they are not cost-effective.
 The most frequent and effective approach to managing root disease problems is to attempt to control them at final harvest by replanting site-suited tree species that are disease tolerant.
 In eastern Washington that typically means replacing Douglas-fir or true fir stands with ponderosa pine, western larch, western white pine, lodgepole pine, western red cedar, alder, or spruce.
 Species susceptibility varies somewhat from location to location.
 All trees in the disease center as well as uninfected trees within 50 ft should be cut.
 No tree from a highly susceptible species should be planted within 100 ft of a disease center.

-The use of another fungus, Hypholoma fasciculare has been shown in early experiments to competitively exclude Armillaria ostoyae in both field and laboratory conditions, but further experimentation is required to establish the efficacy of this treatment.
+Another fungus, Hypholoma fasciculare, has been shown in early experiments to competitively exclude Armillaria ostoyae in both field and laboratory conditions; further experimentation is required to discover whether this treatment works.

 Another more expensive alternative to changing species is to remove diseased stumps and trees from the site by pushing them out with a bulldozer.
-The air will dry and kill the fungus.
-Any small roots left underground will decay before they can reinfect the new seedlings, so it is not necessary to burn the stumps.
+Exposure to air dries the fungus and kills it.
+Small roots left underground will decay before they can reinfect the new seedlings, so it is not necessary to burn them.
 After stump removal, any species may be planted.
 The removal of stumps (stumping) has been used to prevent contact between infected stumps and newer growth resulting in lower infection rates.
 It is unknown if the lower infection rates will persist as roots of young trees extend closer to the original inoculate from the preceding stand.

 The most important control measure after planting is to manage for reduced tree stress.
 This includes regulating species composition, maintaining biological diversity, and reducing the chances for insect pest buildup.
 Mixed-species forests are more resistant to insect defoliation, and also slow the spread of species-specific pests such as dwarf mistletoe, which are both predisposing agents for Armillaria.